callistajosette/callistajosette.github.io/project-crease.md

 ![Karatsuba's Recursion Tree](/assets/img/karatsuba.png)

-What is $\ell$, the height of our tree?
-Reaching $\ell$ means we have performed sufficient splits to reach a base case (we reach a subproblem consisting of only one digit).
+To solve for $\ell$, the height of our tree, notice that reaching $\ell$ means we have performed sufficient splits to reach a base case (we reach a subproblem consisting of only one digit).
 Mathematically, this is equivalent to the case where...
 <center>
 $$
 \begin{align*}